Telecom Crimes Against the IoT and 5G

 SIM cards can serve like credit or debit cards in that they are used to initiate billing or connections that have corresponding fees.
 That’s why SIM cards, unfortunately, can be subject to many of the same frauds and risks credit cards are.
 In addition, the use of SIM cards — and telecom in general — in fraud appeals to criminals, perhaps because the telecom sector is not under regulation for money laundering controls.

-In the case of smart city devices like traffic lights and smart rubbish bins, cybercriminals have various ways to abuse SIM cards.
+In the case of smart city devices like traffic lights and smart garbage bins, cybercriminals have various ways to abuse SIM cards.
 They could choose to extract the SIM cards embedded in the IoT devices and use the SIMs to launder money or conduct other illicit activities.
 In some cases, even when the SIM cards might be difficult to extract, vulnerabilities still lie in how the devices have the capability to change carriers remotely.
 Moving from one carrier to another creates risks as some carriers could be cooperating with or created by criminals.

 Bucketed subscription aggregation is also a problem with the IoT, especially in the development of more complex and large-scale IoT environments like smart cities.
 Such scale could be met with inadequate security measures, wherein many IoT devices (as many as millions) are aggregated to a single accounting line.
 When even just a single SIM of these IoT devices is compromised, the fraud it facilitates will be left undetected due to the inadequate accounting oversight.